open511/Open511API/documentation.md

 Why not version 1.0?
 We expect that while developing the first implementations we'll some discrepancies and possible improvements.
 As a consequence, version 1.0 will be the result of the first implementations.

 Who will be the first implementors?
-[MTC](http://511.org/) and [OpenNorth](https://github.com/opennorth/open511) will work in parallel to build the two first implementations.
+[MTC](http://511.org/), the [Ministry of Transportation of British Columbia](http://www.gov.bc.ca/tran/) and [OpenNorth](https://github.com/opennorth/open511) will work in parallel to build the two first implementations.
 Any other organization can start implementing this specification but it should be done in collaboration with MTC and OpenNorth since some minor changes could still occur.
 If your organization wants to build software based on open511, please join the [mailing list](https://groups.google.com/forum/?fromgroups#!forum/open511).

 It may be helpful to [browse](http://demo.open511.org/) the output of Open North's in-progress implementation of this API.

 ### Roadmap and Timeline {#timeline}

 The first draft of the specification was released to collaborators in October 2012 and the second iteration released publicly in January 2013.
 The current version (0.9) is the result of the third iteration and is considered as the first implementation-ready release and will be used for the first implementations.
-The version will switch to version 1.0 when the first implementations are live (target date: late 2013/early 2014).
+The version will switch to version 1.0 when the first implementations are live (target date: spring 2014).